 - Because relays are subject to last-minute changes, athlete relay fees are often more accurately calculated based on actual results, so you can charge athletes for relays based on meet results instead of meet entries.

-- Should an athlete only entered as a relay alternate be charged the per-athlete surcharge
+- Decide if a relay alternate should be charged the per-athlete surcharge

 Participation Requirements are useful for tracking and enforcing rules that require a minimum level of participation.
 A common case would be a championship meet with a rule requiring athletes to have swum in a certain number of meets during the regular season to enter the championship meet.